 - Avignon, known for its historic architecture and the famous Palais des Papes, is a must-visit city in the Provence region.
 Its rich cultural heritage and charming streets make it a delight for history and art enthusiasts, not to mention its amazing Provencal market!

 - The Provence villages, with their quaint charm and scenic beauty, provide a glimpse into the rustic and idyllic countryside.
 Provence is home to the distinguished title of 7 of the Most Beautiful Villages in France.

 - The Luberon region, known for its stunning landscapes and hilltop villages, is another gem worth exploring.
 Whether you’re wandering through the picturesque streets of Ménerbes or exploring the ochre cliffs of Roussillon, the Luberon region offers an abundance of natural beauty, delicious cuisine, wineries and so much more!

 If you LOVE EUROPEAN TRAVEL or planning a TRIP TO EUROPE, subscribe to my website!
 I will share my love of Europe with you, along with travel planning tips and inspiration.
 And, you’ll get a FREE gift for signing up – 30 Bucketlist Places in Europe!
 Join, and let’s be travel friends!

 Spending a day in Monaco is a delightful experience, full of charm, beauty, and glamour.
-From exploring the winding streets of Old Town to gazing at the mega yachts in the harbour, every moment is a feast for the senses.
+I hope you get to experience this Monaco one day itinerary that has you exploring the winding streets of Old Town to gazing at the mega yachts in the harbour, every moment is a feast for the senses.
 Enjoy a leisurely lunch, soak up the Mediterranean sun, and maybe even try your luck at the casino.